Your council members

 He is committed to prioritizing road rehabilitation and to developing roads that promote active mobility and greater safety.
 He will pay particular attention to made our public spaces more attractive and welcoming to young families.
 He also believes that citizen participation must be encouraged right from the project design phase to establish a process that fosters dialogue.

-Mr. Rodrigue is the chair of the Demolition Committee and vice-chair of the Cultural Advisory Committee.
+Mr. Rodrigue is the chair of the Demolition Committee, vice-chair of the Cultural Advisory Committee and vice-chair of the Urban Planning Advisory Committee.
 He is also a member of the board of directors of the Corporation for the Economic Development (CED) of Saint-Lambert.

 City councillor for District 4